 - ix.
-Severe bleeding

-- x.
-Shock

-- xi.
-Spinal injury

-- xii.
-Tick bites
+Severe bleeding - x.
+Shock - xi.
+Spinal injury - xii.
+Tick bites - 2.
+Requirements - a.

-- a.
 Demonstrate the triage plan of multiple injuries (verbally or written) - b.
 Demonstrate ability to dial 911 - c.
 Demonstrate the ability to assess an airway and breathing - d.
 Check a pulse in at least two locations and measure heart rate - e.
 Demonstrate knowledge of a normal heart rate and respiratory rate - f.
 Demonstrate the ability to assess orientation to person, place, and time - g.
 List the symptoms of a fracture or broken bone - h.
 Tell the difference between a simple or closed fracture and a complex or open fracture - i.
-Splints/Slings Explain the basic steps to making any splint and demonstrate when and how to place a splint/sling for the following injuries:
+Splints/Slings Explain the basic steps to making any splint and demonstrate when and how to place a splint/sling for the following injuries. - i.
+Before and after splinting, check Circulation/Sensation/Movement (CSM).
+(See page 51 for details.)